KurtzmanLab/SSTMap/_posts/2019-12-05-getting-started.md

 ```

-or you can also directly download the zip file by click the download botton on the following webpage: https://github.com/KurtzmanLab/SSTMap, then unzip it by:
+or you can also directly download the zip file by click the download botton on [the webpage](https://github.com/KurtzmanLab/SSTMap), then unzip it by:

 ```bash
 unzip SSTMap-master.zip

 ```
-Step 4: Install the dependencies in case you do not have
+##Step 4: Install the dependencies in case you do not have

 ```bash
 conda install -c omnia mdtraj